IllusionInk/Keep_It_Today/README.md

 # Keep it Today

-> As part of a 2 week Open Elective Course, our objective was to reimagine and contemporise traditional craft-forms of Gujarat to the current times.
+> As part of a 2 week Open Elective Course at college ( National Insitute of Design, Bangalore), our objective was to reimagine and contemporise traditional craft-forms of Gujarat to the current times.

 >The idea was to depict the traditional craft forms in current times.
 How could traditional art forms be practised today, with the aid of relevant tool and technologies ?